adamcronin42/rick-ql/README.md

 # rick-ql
-GraphQL API on top of the Rick and Morty APIs
+GraphQL API on top of the Rick and Morty APIs: https://rickandmortyapi.com/